Philodendron Black Cardinal

 Philodendron Black Cardinal Soil

-For a philodendron black cardinal you definitely want to make sure the soil is well draining as they can be susceptible to root rot.
+For a philodendron like this you definitely want to make sure the soil is well draining as they can be susceptible to root rot.
 Make sure it is loose too, they do not like packed wet soil.
 They really want plenty of perlite added, some people use a cactus and succulent compost.

 When To Repot